tfabris/TomServo/README.md

 #### Head globe (optional):

   - You can resin-print the head globe using the files included in this archive.
 But it can be tricky to get clear resin looking good.
-So this model is also sized to fit a commonly-available plastic globe "fillable Christmas ornament":
+So this model is also sized to fit a commonly-available plastic globe "fillable Christmas ornament" bauble:
   - Globe size: Approx 3cm (1.18in) diameter.
   - Examples:
     - https://www.amazon.com/gp/product/B07QH5QVCW